Government Profiting on Defaults

 So essentially, the Department is given a choice: Either do nothing and get nothing, or outlay cash with the knowledge that this outlay will realize a 22 percent return, ultimately (minus the governments cost of money and collection costs).
 From this perspective, it is clear that based solely on financial motivations, and without specific detailed knowledge of the loan (i.e. borrower characteristics, etc.), the chooser would clearly favor the default scenario, for not only the return, but perhaps the potential savings in subsidy payment as well,

 It should be clear from this analysis that for many years, the Department of Education MUST have looked upon defaulted FFELP loans as a source of revenue, rather than a cost to the agency.
-This indicates net revenues to the Department of Education on the order of tens of billions of dollars.
-Claims by supporters of the Department of Education and by the Department of Education itself to the contrary are simply not credible.
+Given a current defaulted loan portfolio of approximately $60 billion, the amount of revenue this represents to the Department of education is in the tens of billions of dollars.
+Claims by supporters of the Department of Education ,and by the Department of Education itself to the contrary are simply not credible.

-This is critically important because fiscal concerns tend to guide and shape policy and procedures within the Federal Student Aid Office, and its private contractors.
-Seeing defaulted loans as a fiscally desirable outcome creates an obvious and egregious oversight conflict that, if left uncorrected, leads to behaviors that tend to hurt, rather than help the students in all areas, including providing critical, accurate information to Congress, who has ultimate authority on lending limits, and thus controls the price of college tuitions by controlling these limits.
-Ultimately, this causes great harm to citizens and their families, who are not only compelled to borrow ever increasing amount, but also are subject to an unaccountable, predatory lending system that has no compunctions about extracting ever increasing sums of wealth from these defenseless citizens.
+This is critically important because fiscal concerns tend to guide and shape policy and procedures within the Federal Student Aid Office, or any government agency, for that matter.
+Seeing defaulted loans as a fiscally desirable outcome creates an obvious and egregious oversight conflict that, if left uncorrected, leads to behaviors that tend to hurt, rather than help the students in all areas, including providing critical, accurate information to Congress, who has ultimate authority on lending limits, and thus controls the cost of tuition by controlling these limits.
+Ultimately, this causes Great harm to citizens and their families.

 At the core of this problem lies the fact that nearly all standard consumer protections have been stripped from federal student loans.
 Despite the rhetoric offered up by apologists for the student loan system (this includes so-called “student advocates”), federal loans have in fact, far fewer consumer protections than even private, non-federally guaranteed student loans.
 This has set up a predatory lending situation that simply must be corrected by returning, at a minimum, standard bankruptcy protections to all student loans.
 Conservatives and liberals alike must agree with this statement, and Congress must act accordingly, and immediately.